ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     MemoryFac is the factor by which space will be made available for extra walkers compared to InitWalkers.

+**FIXHFDOUBSSHIFT** [DoubsShift]
+    Default 0.D0

+    An FCIMC Serial option.
+With this, the shift is fixed at a value given here, but only for the HF and doubles.
+This will almost definitly give the wrong answers for both the energy and the shift, but may be of use in equilibration steps to maintain particle density at low excitations, before writing out the data and letting the shift change.

 **GRAPHSIZE** [NDets]
     In ResumFCIMC, this is the number of connected determinants to form the graph which you take as your sumsystem for the resummed spawning.
 Must